 Other projects include research on the use of sound in museums, and the public history of controversial topics including mental health history and abortion and contraception.
 Recently-funded research projects include "Bio-Art, Ethics, and Engagement," Creative Industries Research Center Amsterdam (CIRCA), €30,000.00.

 Media Studies and Public History, MA Level.
 American Studies, BA and MA level.
 Supervising BA, MA, and PhD Theses on topics related to public history, women's history, history of medicine, history of communication, audiovisual archives, and medical museums.
-Courses previously taught include Introduction to Public History; Special Topics in Public History (Digital Public History); Collection and Collection Management; Curating the Moving Image; History in Public Debate; History Lab; and Family Planning Media in National and International Context.
+Courses previously taught include Introduction to Public History; Special Topics in Public History - Digital Public History, and Museums for Health and Wellbeing; Collection and Collection Management; Curating the Moving Image; History in Public Debate; History Lab; and Family Planning Media in National and International Context.

 Traditionally, the history of the birth control movement has been told through the accounts of the leaders, organizations, and legislation that shaped the campaign.
 Recently, historians have begun examining the cultural work of printed media, including newspapers, magazines, and even novels in fostering support for the cause.
 Broadcasting Birth Control builds on this new scholarship to explore the films and radio and television broadcasts developed by twentieth-century birth control advocates to promote family planning at home in the United States, and in the expanding international arena of population control.